 - An Executor, also known as a “fiduciary,” must be careful not to attempt to benefit from the position at the expense of creditors, heirs, beneficiaries, or the estate itself.
 By self-dealing, a fiduciary breaches its duty to the parties by favoring itself over the estate.
 This may be done, for example, by entering into deals with the estate that are not “arm’s length” transactions.

 - Estate administrators, fiduciaries, and estate attorneys are entitled to compensation for the time, energy, and costs that go into managing and settling an estate.
 However, the fees must be reasonable and approved by the Probate Court.
 If you believe that the fees requested by an executor or an attorney are exorbitant you may object to the request.

 - Trustee fraud:

-- Trustees are not only responsible for managing the Trust and its assets, but also reporting on its management through accountings and other requirements.
-In some cases, a Trustee may attempt to hide wrongdoing or poor performance by falsifying reports and/or accountings.
-Fraud can be difficult to prove, and it takes a strict attention to detail and diligence to discover it.
+- Trustees are not only responsible for managing the Trust and its assets, but also for reporting on its management through accounting and other requirements.
+In some cases, a Trustee may attempt to hide wrongdoing or poor performance by falsifying reports and/or accounting.
+Fraud can be difficult to prove, and it takes strict attention to detail and diligence to discover it.
 However, if it is proven that a Trustee has committed fraud, it may be liable for damages.

-For more information on how we can help you with your probate dispute, contact us for a consultation with our Connecticut probate litigation attorneys.
+For more information on how we can help you with your probate dispute, contact us for a consultation with our Connecticut probate litigation lawyers.